Geordie-R/coti-docker-node/README.md

-# Coti Docker Node - Beta
+# Coti Docker Node - Beta - Test Branch
 Here is an easy to use, coti docker node installer.
+We have branched the main to test a lower version.
+Please ignore this branch

 ## Instructions